Texier scores in OT, Blue Jackets beat Sabres 4-3

 Skinner tied the score for Buffalo later in the second when he picked Ryan Murray’s pocket in the defensive zone on the Blue Jackets’ transition and rifled a shot past Korpisalo from 30 feet.

+“The second period showed fight and the willingness to try to fix a night that’s difficult and get used to playing some close games, because we’re going to have a lot this year,” Krueger said.

-Foligno batted in a bouncing puck amid heavy traffic to give Columbus the lead again on a power play 6:46 into the third.
+Foligno batted in a bouncing puck amid heavy traffic to give Columbus the lead again on a power play 6:46 into the third and then had the helper in OT.

+“To win it this way,” Tortorella said, “I think it gives you some juice.”

 NOTES: Columbus F Sonny Milano replaced Josh Anderson, who was injured Saturday in a 7-2 loss to the Pittsburgh Penguins. … Blue Jackets D Markus Nutivaara replaced Dean Kukan after being a healthy scratch Saturday. … Columbus rookie F Emil Bemstrom got his first NHL point with an assist on Foligno’s goal.